Guidelines for Funding Applicants and Recipients – AMI Excellence in Sports Grants Program (ESGP)

 - represent value for money.

-- Where possible, support requested from AMI should constitute seed-funding, to encourage financial assistance from other sources including corporate sponsors, and/or future self-sustainability.
+- Where possible, support requested from AMI should constitute seed-funding and encourage financial assistance from other sources including corporate sponsors (10%).

-- The applicant demonstrates the ability to plan, manage and evaluate the project, including evidence of qualifications/experience.
+- The applicant demonstrates the ability to plan, manage and evaluate the project, including evidence of qualifications/experience (20%).

-5.3 The Institute assesses grant applications on the likely benefits a project will bring, rather than on the amount actually requested, and it therefore exercises some flexibility in the amounts disbursed as grants.
-While the level of grant funding will be decided according to the merits of the proposal, funding will generally be between AUD 5,000 to AUD 20,000 per grant.
+5.2 The Institute assesses grant applications on the likely benefits a project will bring, rather than on the amount actually requested, and it therefore exercises some flexibility in the amounts disbursed as grants.
+While the level of grant funding will be decided according to the merits of the proposal, funding will be no more than AUD15,000 for any one project.

 6. Activities not funded